vicaya/hypertable/doc/markdown/hql/alter-table.md

 #### Description
 <p>
-The `ALTER TABLE` command provides a way to alter a table by adding access groups and column families and/or removing column families.
+The `ALTER TABLE` command provides a way to alter a table by adding access groups and column families or removing column families or renaming column families.
 See [`CREATE TABLE`](create-table.html) for a description of the column family and access group options.
 Column families that are not explicitly included in an access group specification will go into the "default"